All FAQs will soon be directed to askUSC.

 - I’m doing a double degree so do I have to choose courses from both component programs?

 Not necessarily, it will depend on your study plan.
-You should speak with your USC Faculty Program Adviser before choosing courses as they will be able to tell you if choosing courses from only one faculty/program will extend your time at USC.
+You should speak with the Program Advice team in Student Central before choosing courses as they will be able to tell you if choosing courses from only one program will extend your time at USC.

 - How do I know what a full-time study load is, in other words, how many courses to choose?